bytecodealliance/wasmtime/cranelift/docs/langref.rst

 .. autoinst:: call_indirect
 .. autoinst:: func_addr

+.. _memory:

 Memory
 ======

 Cretonne provides fully general :inst:`load` and :inst:`store` instructions for accessing memory, as well as :ref:`extending loads and truncating stores
 <extload-truncstore>`.

-There are also more restricted operations for accessing
-specific types of memory objects.
+If the memory at the given addresss is not :term:`addressable`, the behavior of these instructions is undefined.
+If it is addressable but not :term:`accessible`, they :term:`trap`.

 .. autoinst:: load
 .. autoinst:: store

+There are also more restricted operations for accessing specific types of memory objects.

 Memory operation flags
 ----------------------